- John Appleby made bold predictions on HANA.

 Let us go over how the academic system works.
 You require an advanced degree to be a professor.
 And you must have studied in that area where you are teaching.
 Hasso worked out a deal with the University of Potsdam, where he was given a professorship if he located his HPI there.
 But that is corruption, that is not a legitimate professorship.

 “Thank you for your post.
 It’s hard to know where to start to reply to so many interesting points, so I’ll start by summarizing what I hope are the areas of apparent agreement, as overall I think there is probably a lot more agreement than disagreement among most of the posters here.”

 This seems to be a nod to Hasso’s power, because having read this entire thread, this is entirely untrue.
-There is really massive disagreement.
-Appleby has been called a liar, as one who falsifies his background, someone who disseminates false information about HANA and competitors, SAP has been accused of hiding SAP notes that show certification of DB2, etc..
+There is a massive disagreement.
+Appleby has been called a liar.
+As one who falsifies his background, someone who disseminates false information about HANA and competitors, SAP has been accused of hiding SAP notes that show certification of DB2, etc..
 It is hard to look at this thread and see “a lot more agreement than disagreement.”
 But when talking to a person much more powerful than ourselves, it is natural to defer to them.

-Therefore, the reality is bent in order to not offend the more powerful entity.
-Hasso has had the benefit of this distortion field for decades and it has meant that Hasso now entirely overestimates his knowledge in the areas that he covers.
+Therefore, the reality is bent not to offend the more powerful entity.
+Hasso has had the benefit of this distortion field for decades, and it has meant that Hasso now entirely overestimates his knowledge in the areas that he covers.

 Paul Vero continues

 “Firstly, I think there is general agreement that column-organized databases including HANA cannot compete with row-organized databases on *raw* OLTP performance.
 However this won’t matter in SAP systems (and many other systems) since there are many mitigations as Hasso has described.
 Regarding updates, the elimination of indexes and aggregations for reporting.
 Regarding data retrieval, the elimination of SELECT * in favour of selecting only the required attributes.